Integration & Pipeline

 Overlay HUD

-The viewer renders a real-time heads-up display (HUD) directly onto the stereo video feed using Cairo.
+The viewer renders a real-time heads-up display (HUD) directly onto the video feed using a GStreamer cairooverlay element (named stereo_overlay).
 The overlay subscribes to the dVRK System Node ROS topics (via the dvrk_console_namespace) and reflects the current operational state.
 The overlay opacity is controlled by the overlay_alpha configuration field.

 The following indicators are displayed: